Russian Orbital Station

-The Russian Orbital Service Station (Российская орбитальная станция, Rossiyskaya orbital'naya stantsiya) (ROS, РОС) is a proposed Russian orbital space station scheduled to begin construction in 2027.
+The Russian Orbital Station (Российская орбитальная станция, Rossiyskaya orbital'naya stantsiya) (ROS, РОС), previously known as the Russian Orbital Service Station, is a proposed Russian orbital space station scheduled to begin construction in 2028.
 Initially an evolution of the Orbital Piloted Assembly and Experiment Complex (OPSEK) concept, ROS developed into plans for a new standalone Russian space station built from scratch without modules from the Russian Orbital Segment of the ISS.
+However, in December 2025, Oleg Orlov announced that ROS will once again be assembled as part of the ISS, and will be separated from the rest of the station shortly before it is scheduled to be deorbited by 2030.

 Overview

 In April 2021, Roscosmos officials announced plans to possibly exit from the International Space Station programme after 2024, stating concerns about the condition of its aging modules.
 On 26 July 2022, Roscosmos announced that the decision had been made to withdraw from the ISS programme after 2024.
 A new space station, named Russian Orbital Space Station, operated entirely by Roscosmos, would be launched starting in the mid-2020s.

 In December 2024, Roscosmos head Yury Borisov stated crewed flights to the ROS would be launched starting in 2028, simultaneously with the completion of the ISS programme as coordinated with NASA.

-ROS will operate at a 400-kilometer-altitude, near-polar and Sun-synchronous orbit, which will allow it to monitor the entire surface of the Earth, especially the Arctic region.
-This orbit will enable the station to serve two important functions: high-frequency observations of Russia from space, and easier access to the station compared to the ISS, which will allow for more medical and physiological experiments to be conducted than what is currently feasible on the Russian Orbital Segment of the ISS.
+ROS was originally planned to operate at a 400 km high, Sun-synchronous orbit with an inclination of about 98 degrees, which allowed remote sensing observations of the Arctic region, and conduct more medical and physiological experiments than those currently feasible on the Russian Orbital Segment of the ISS.
+Since December 2025, this has now changed back to a 51.6-degree orbit after it was decided to be built from the ISS instead, which it will later share the same orbital plane as India's own Bharatiya Antariksh Station (BAS) by 2040.

-Planned modules
+Assembly

-NEM-1, also known as Science Power Module 1 (SPM-1), will be the core module of ROS.
-Initially intended to be launched to the International Space Station in 2024, NEM-1 will instead undergo 1.5–2 years of redesign to prepare the module for its new role as part of ROS.
-As of January 2023, NEM-1 is scheduled to launch in 2027 on an Angara A5 launch vehicle from Vostochny Cosmodrome, and a new Core module (similar to NEM-1) is scheduled to launch no earlier than 2028.
+ROS is envisioned to include up to seven modules, with 2035 being the targeted completion deadline.
+The first phase of construction will consist of four modules: Nauka, Universal Node Module (UUM), Science Power Module (NEM), and the gateway airlock module.
+Nauka, launched and docked to the ISS in 2021, will be repurposed as a core ROS module.
+NEM, initially intended to be launched to the ISS in 2024, will be refitted on the ground to prepare the module for its new role as part of ROS.
+A base module, build from an upgraded second NEM, was included in previous plans in place of Nauka and is still expected to be added to the station at some point.
+The second phase will include two "target" modules for logistics and research.
+A commercial module for up to four space tourists was under consideration in previous plans.

-ROS is envisioned to include up to seven modules, with 2035 being the targeted completion date.
-The first stage of construction will consist of four modules: the base NEM-1 module, an upgraded NEM, a node module, and a gateway module.
-The second stage will include logistics and production modules, as well as a platform module for servicing spacecraft.
-A commercial module for up to four space tourists is also under consideration.
+Internal RKK Energia documents obtained by Scientific American in December 2025 laid out the following timeline: